Note the pipe operator in this

 a number of different (optional) arguments.
 In addition to time

-which specifies the number of dimensions (default dim
+specifies the number of dimensions (default dim \(=1\)) and covariance matrix

 standard three-dimensional Brownian motion may be created as